 - “Maybe Laters”

-Contained in each of these list items will be another list of tests and ideas that you and your team can categorize based on level of importance and impact, and work your way down.
-It’s important to know what tests and ideas will bring the most value, and for your team to be on the same page and in agreeance when it comes to what tests are priority.
+Contained in each of these list items will be another list of tests and ideas that you and your team can categorize based on the level of importance and impact, and work your way down.
+It’s important to know what tests and ideas will bring the most value, and for your team to be on the same page and in agreeance when it comes to what tests are a priority.
 Failure to do so can lead to miscommunication, stretching of resources, and worse, a lowered conversion rate and a lack of faith in CRO as a service.